-Maria Butina Guilty In Foreign Agent Case, Admits Clandestine Influence Scheme
+Maria Butina Pleads Guilty In Foreign Agent Case, Admits Clandestine Influence Scheme

 Butina worked in concert with her boyfriend, GOP fundraiser Paul Erickson, and a Russian handler, Alexander Torshin, who also cultivated his own relationships with important conservatives in the United States.

-A lawyer for Erickson attended the court proceeding but had no immediate comment following the plea on Thursday.
+A lawyer for Erickson issued a statement after the hearing on Thursday.

+"Paul Erickson is a good American," it said.
+"He has done nothing to harm our country and never would."

 Torshin was a Russian government official who is reportedly retiring from his latest role as a deputy governor of the central bank.

-Butina laid out her plans in a document called "Description of the Diplomacy Project," according to court documents — she wrote that she believed Russia could not reinvigorate ties with the United States through official institutions.
+Butina laid out her plans in a document called "Description of the Diplomacy Project," according to court documents; she wrote that she believed Russia could not reinvigorate ties with the United States through official institutions.

 Instead, she argued, Moscow should expand its "unofficial channels of communication," of which she could be one.

-Note: An earlier version of this story incorrectly said the 2017 National Prayer Breakfast was on Feb.
-8. It was held on Feb.
-2 that year.